 Why it’s important: Because your breasts are always learning.
 As your baby grows in your belly, and then after birth, your breasts continue to adapt and prepare for every stage.

-What to do: Book in for a lactation class, but also consider more long-term breastfeeding education classes, like Take 5 With Medela.
-You get weekly videos throughout pregnancy to prepare you for breastfeeding, then for six months after you’ve had bub.
+What to do: Book in for a lactation class, but also consider more long-term breastfeeding education classes.
+You’ll get weekly videos throughout pregnancy to prepare you for breastfeeding, then for six months after you’ve had bub.

 If you still have worries about your breasts or breastfeeding, Katie recommends seeking medical advice